-- ✤ are created to achieve the college goals

-- are organized in written plans at all levels around college goals

-- ✤ direct action

-- ✤ are measurable

-- connect a set of activities

-- ✤ are at a precise level of specificity such as:

-"creating a computerized basic skills reading lab by the end of the next Spring semester"

-"increasing the number of high school graduates in the college by 10% by the end of the next academic year"

-- \clubsuit are often stated with timelines for achievement - should include the costs associated with them may be divided into short and long term - ✤ are often listed with a single person, committee or group to be held responsible for completion - ✤ are often prioritized according to their level of importance, feasibility, etc. - are best reviewed annually but may be reviewed less often in plans having longer review cycles such as program review plans - ✤ are relevant objectives of the Unit Plans that will be reviewed - ♦ by the Subject planning committees in a planning process that is well integrated - are most useful when stated in a way that completion can be demonstrated Note that this objective incorporates a numerical benchmark outcome.
+- are created to achieve the college goals - ❖ are organized in written plans at all levels around college goals - direct action - are measurable - connect a set of activities - are at a precise level of specificity such as: - "creating a computerized basic skills reading lab by the end of the next Spring semester" - "increasing the number of high school graduates in the college by 10% by the end of the next academic year" - are often stated with timelines for achievement - should include the costs associated with them may be divided into short and long term - ❖ are often listed with a single person, committee or group to be held responsible for completion - are often prioritized according to their level of importance, feasibility, etc. - are best reviewed annually but may be reviewed less often in plans having longer review cycles such as program review plans - ❖ are relevant objectives of the Unit Plans that will be reviewed - ❖ by the Subject planning committees in a planning process that is well integrated - Note that this objective incorporates a numerical benchmark outcome.